mirzaazwad/Competitive-Programming/CategoryWisePersonalNotesTutorialsAndProblemsSolved/Data Structures/RangeQueries/SegmentTree/README.md

 So essentially now we are going to implement a tree with the following properties:
 * The idea is creating a binary tree.
-* We implement it by breaking the array into 2 equal halves, the range should be  predefined
+* We implement it by breaking the array into 2 halves, basically a divide and conquer approach similar to merge sort.
+We compute the sum of those halves and utilise that to compute the sum of the segment in O(logn).

 The first step of the idea: